Fundamental (Mental As Anything album)

 Fundamental or Fundamental As Anything is the fifth studio album released by Australian rock/pop group, Mental As Anything.
 The album was produced by Richard Gottehrer and was released on Regular Records in March 1985.
-It peaked at #3 on the Australian Kent Music Report albums charts.
+It peaked at No. 3 on the Australian Kent Music Report albums charts.

 Recording

 The band had intended to use Gary Langan as producer as they admired his work with Art of Noise and were happy with the "wild" album he had planned.
 O'Doherty said, "He took on too much at the time and he got zonked out at all the stress and he pulled out something like five days before he was meant to be on the plane."
 The replacement was Richard Gottehrer, but they had to wait for a gap in his schedule, delaying the recording.
 O'Doherty said, "It’s too long because we’ve got four songwriters in the band and we ended up with over 30 songs demoed for Fundamental, more than enough for two albums."

+Gottehrer thought "Live it Up" was the strongest single, adding, "It was pretty obvious.
+I loved that song.
+"You're So Strong" and "Date with Destiny" I thought were also singles."
+All three songs were written by Smith, and other writers in the band felt their songs received less attention.